Employee Benefits

 Using your HSA for OTC products

-You can use your HSA to pay for over-the-counter (OTC) medications and other readily available healthcare products.
-You won’t need to get an LOMN for these categories, since the 2020 Coronavirus Aid, Relief, and Economic Security (CARES) Act expanded the list of products you can use your HSA for.1
+You can use your HSA to pay for over-the-counter (OTC) medications and other readily available healthcare products.3 You generally won’t need to get an LMN for these categories, since the 2020 Coronavirus Aid, Relief, and Economic Security (CARES) Act expanded the list of products you can use your HSA for.3 Some of the qualifying OTC products include:6,7

 Some of the qualifying OTC products include:

-• OTC medication: You can use your HSA to purchase any FDA-approved medications from allergy relief to cold and flu medications.
-However, supplements or vitamins aren’t FDA approved and don’t qualify.
+• OTC medication: You can use your HSA to purchase OTC medications ranging from allergy relief to cold and flu medications (cough drops, suppressants, and syrups).
+However, supplements and vitamins generally don’t qualify.

 • Feminine care: In 2020, HSA-eligible products expanded to include feminine hygiene products.
-This includes pads, tampons, menstrual cups, and more.
+This includes pads, tampons, menstrual pain relievers, and more.

-• Family planning: You can use HSA funds to pay for condoms, birth control, fertility treatments, in vitro fertilization (IVF), erectile dysfunction medications, vasectomies, pregnancy tests, and more.
+• Family planning: You can use HSA funds to pay for condoms, birth control, pregnancy tests, and more.

-• Nursing products: If you have a new baby, breastfeeding supplies are HSA eligible.
+• Nursing products: If you have a new baby, many breastfeeding supplies are HSA-eligible.

 Using your HSA for accessibility